Dellyjoe/Puzzle-Me-Chess/README.md

 ## Description

-Create a physical chess puzzle on a chess board.
-This board will have user checkability and software mapped defined chess puzzles.
-At first there will be 3 different chess puzzles ranging from easy to hard.
-There will be an OLED screen to show the user where to put the prices to set up the chess puzzle.
-This project will also have a feature to show user hint or show asnwer.
-After completing the puzzle a sound will play to tell the user he/she has completed the puzzle.
+In chess there are many different ways to play the game.
+After each player moves three times there are more than 121 million different moves that can end the game.
+Many people need to practice chess in order to get better and there are many ways to do this.
+You can play over the internet Player Vs. Player or Player Vs. Computer which range from (400 - 3200) EIO or you can play puzzle's in chess.
+Puzzle's in chess allow you to study the board in any given state and make the next several moves.
+This project is dedicated to solving puzzles in the physical world.

+The physical chess puzzle allows the user to practice looking at a physical board to solve each puzzle.
+This project is titled \Puzzle me Chess" and it will be equipped to have 3 different puzzles.
+The chess board will allow the user to place piece's in the correct location that will be displayed on the OLED screen.
+After each piece is on the board the chess puzzle will then display to the user which color he/she will play to solve the puzzle.
+After the user makes his or her move the board will check to see if the move was correct.
+If not, the user will be asked to reset the piece and try again until puzzle is complete.

+## Assumptions

+* User puts correct pieces on each spot
+* Chess Board will be lit evenly with light
+* Each le added to the SDcard will be in a standardized format

-## Functionality
+## Capabilities

-* User show hint, LED to light up which piece to move, but not where
+* LED light indicator to show user hint/show answer feature
-* User show asnwer, LED to ligh up which piece to move and where it will be moved to
-* OLED to indicate where the user will place each piece
+* OLED to describe to the user where to put pieces
+* Read a .csv le standardized format to quickly import puzzles
+* User input switch to show user answer, indicated by LEDs
-* LED light to indicate where the piece will be placed
+* User input Button to show user the hint
+* Check board spots are correct for a given puzzle

 ## Limitations

-* Not knowing which piece is on each 64 spots
+* Not knowing which piece is on the correct spot
-* Not being able to set up the board for you
+* Not being able to move the piece on the correct spot
-* Not having 50 different puzzles to choose from
+* Not having 3+ different puzzles to choose from
 * Not being able to light each square along the perimeter
 * Not having multiple colors to indicate wrong or right answer
+* Needing light to illuminate the chess board evenly

 ## Larger System Chess Idea